 "There are many people around the world that consume a diet which is naturally gluten free or low in gluten," she said.
 "A good example is most of Asia, where the main staple food is rice, not wheat.
 It's perfectly possible to have a healthy diet which is also gluten-free diet using most standard dietary advice."

-Another point that goes against a gluten-free diet, however, is that many processed gluten-free products can be higher in fat, sugar and calories than their gluten-free alternatives, which can lead to weight gain.
+Another point that goes against a gluten-free diet, however, is that many processed gluten-free products can be higher in fat, sugar, and calories while being lower in fiber, which can lead to weight gain.

 "'Gluten free' has achieved health halo status," Cimperman told MNT.
 "People believe that this term absolves the food of any other negative characteristics.
 The reality is that gluten-free junk food or desserts are certainly no healthier than their gluten-containing counterparts."

 Are we being 'duped' into believing gluten-free is healthy?

 A survey revealed that sales of gluten-free products in the U.S. rose by 16.4 percent in 2013-14, reaching $23.3 billion.

 But if this is the case, why do the non-gluten intolerant public continue to pile up their shopping baskets with gluten-free products?
 A survey conducted by consumer research company Nielsen revealed that sales of gluten-free products in the U.S. rose by 16.4 percent in 2013-14, reaching $23.3 billion.